fuwiak/faster_ds/README.md

 ---

+## 🛠️ Continuous Integration

+Our GitHub Actions workflows run after each commit or pull request.
+The pipeline executes lint checks, tests and rebuilds the project documentation.
+Successful builds automatically deploy the generated docs to GitHub Pages.

+---

 ## 🐞 Bug Reports & Feature Requests

 Feel free to report issues or request features via email or GitHub Issues.